wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 This section describes various mechanisms required for implementing DP policies.
-The algorithms are designed to securely expand a short, uniform random seed into a sample from a given distribution.
+The algorithms are designed to securely expand a short, uniform random seed into a sample from the target given distribution.

+> TODO For now we don't actually expand a seed into a sample; we just use coin
+> flips that are local to the relevant algorithm.
+Update the API so that take a
+> random seed instead so that we can derive test vectors.

 Each mechanism has internal parameters that determine how much noise will be added to its input data.
-The internal parameters are typically computed by support methods in order to output the desired `EPSILON`-DP, or `(EPSILON, DELTA)`-DP.
-It is worth noting that a mechanism that is initialized with its internal parameters can achieve different combinations of DP parameters, e.g. `(EPSILON, DELTA)`-DP, or `(EPSILON', DELTA')`-DP, where `EPSILON < EPSILON'` and `DELTA > DELTA'`, because if we make `EPSILON` larger (i.e., weaker privacy), we may achieve a smaller `DELTA` (i.e., stronger privacy).
+Note that a mechanism that is initialized with its internal parameters can achieve different combinations of DP parameters, e.g.
+`(EPSILON, DELTA)`-DP, or `(EPSILON', DELTA')`-DP, where `EPSILON < EPSILON'`
+and `DELTA > DELTA'`, because if we make `EPSILON` larger (i.e., weaker privacy), we may achieve a smaller `DELTA` and thereby a smaller overall DP bound (i.e., stronger privacy).

-We also expect DP mechanisms to contain the following functionalities:
+A concrete DP mechanism implements the following methods:

-* `DpMechanism.add_noise(data: DataType) -> DataType` adds noise to the input `data` (i.e. a measurement or an aggregate share).
+* `DpMechanism.add_noise(data: DataType) -> DataType` adds noise to the input `data` (i.e., a measurement or an aggregate share).
 Some DP mechanisms apply noise based on the input data.

-* `DpMechanism.sample_noise(dimension: int) -> DataType` samples noise of length
+* `DpMechanism.sample_noise(dimension: int) -> DataType` samples noise of
-  `dimension`, with the DP mechanism.
+  length `dimension`, with the DP mechanism.
+The interpretation of `dimension` generally depends on the data type.
+It may be called by `DpMechanism.add_noise()`.

 * `DpMechanism.debias(data: DataType, meas_count: int) -> DebiasedDataType`
   debiases the noised `data` based on the number of measurements `meas_count`.
-  Note that not all noise will need this functionality.
-Some DP mechanisms will need this functionality, for example, {{symmetric-rappor}} has a debiasing step that removes bias.
+  Note that not all mechanisms will implement this method.
+Some do, such as

-Therefore, we define three methods for an interface `DpMechanism`:
+  {{symmetric-rappor}}.

+Putting this together a DP mechanism is a concrete subclass of `DPMechanism` defined below:

 ~~~
 class DpMechanism: